ychen5601/stock-simulator/README.md

-## StockBot for Discord
+## InvestoBot for Discord

-**StockBot** is a Discord bot designed to allow users to virtually trade and manage stocks directly from their Discord application.
+**InvestoBot** is a Discord bot designed to allow users to virtually trade and manage stocks directly from their Discord application.
 It integrates with Firebase for database storage and leverages the `yfinance` module for real-time stock details.

 ### Features: